Ludovic-Maisonneuve/sexual_selection_origin_of_aposematism/README.txt

 - Table_X.py: Produces Table X from the preprint.
 - functions.py: A helper file for launch_sensitivity_analysis_Model_X.py, containing functions to simulate evolutionary dynamics and save the results.

+3. IBM: Python Scripts to simulate the individual-based model
+- functions: A folder containing Python scripts to define functions for performing individual-based simulations, saving data, and plotting.
+     - classes.py: Defines the classes used in the model.
+     - dynamics.py: Defines functions to iterate the individual-based simulations.
+     - save_and_open.py: Defines functions to save and open data.
+     - visualize_data.py: Defines functions to plot data.
+- simulations: A folder containing files that perform the simulations.
+	-l=X: A folder containing files that perform the simulations with lambda=X.
+       		- launch.py: Launches the simulation and saves the data.
+       		- save_data_for_mathematica.py: Exports the data in a format compatible with the evolutionary_analyses.nb Mathematica notebook.